exokitxr/zeo/public/doc/run.md

 # Run a server

 A server is a VR world.
-Anyone can run a server.
+Anyone can run one.
 The code is [open source on Github](https://github.com/modulesio/zeo).

 The only requirement is `Node.js` running on a unix-like environment.
 You can use Linux, Mac OSX, or even Windows 10 with [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 You can get Node.js [here](https://nodejs.org), or use [`nvm`](https://github.com/creationix/nvm).